-What is hemochromatosis?
+What is hereditary hemochromatosis?

-What are some signs of hereditary hemochromatosis?
+Symptoms of hereditary hemochromatosis?

-What causes hemochromatosis?
+What causes hereditary hemochromatosis?

-How is hereditary hemochromatosis treated?
+How is hereditary hemochromatosis diagnosed?

 - Don’t take vitamin C supplements.

-- Don’t eat very much red meat.
+- Eat less red meat.

 Copyright © American Academy of Family Physicians